-- Stock Options – give employees the right to purchase shares of the company at a given price for a period of time.
+- Stock Options – This type gives employees the right to purchase shares of the company at a given price for a period of time.

-- Phantom Stock – a bonus plan that does not award company stock itself, but pays cash based on the stock’s price.
+- Phantom Stock – This bonus plan doesn’t award employees with company stock itself, but pays them cash based on the stock’s price.

-- Stock Appreciation Rights – similar to phantom stock, but the award is instead based on the increase in the value of a certain number of shares of stock over a specific period of time.
+- Stock Appreciation Rights – This bonus plan pays employees cash based on the increase in the value of a certain number of shares of stock over a specific period of time.

 - Employee Stock Ownership Plans (ESOPs) – These are company retirement plans.
 A company contributes its own stock (or money to buy its stock) to the plan.
 The ESOP plan maintains an account for each participating employee.
 Shares of the stock vest over time.

 A: In the technology sector, equity compensation has become such a routine expectation that the lack of a plan could be a competitive disadvantage.
 Some companies, especially startups, offer equity compensation as a cost-cutting measure.
 They may be able to reduce salaries by dangling a large equity compensation carrot in front of potential employees.
 In addition, aligning employees’ financial interests with that of the company may incentivize employees to be more productive.
 Also, since the financial incentive offered by many plans vest over a number of years, these plans can help minimize employee turnover as well as make it more expensive for competitors to poach talent.